CCI-MOC/hil/docs/network-drivers.md

 #### switch_register

-To register a openvswitch, the ``"type"`` field of the request body must have a value of::
+To register an openvswitch, the ``"type"`` field of the request body must have a value of::

         http://schema.massopencloud.org/haas/v0/switches/ovs